nicolaskruchten/pivottable/ReadMe.md

 #PivotTable.js

-PivotTable.js is a Javascript pivot table library built on top of jQuery/jQueryUI and written in CoffeeScript by Nicolas Kruchten at Datacratic.
+PivotTable.js is a Javascript Pivot Table library built on top of jQuery/jQueryUI and written in CoffeeScript by Nicolas Kruchten at Datacratic.

 ##What does it do?

-PivotTable.js' basic function is to turn a data set into a summary table and then optionally add a drag'n'drop UI to allow a user to manipulate this summary table, turning it into a pivot table.
+PivotTable.js' basic function is to turn a data set into a summary table and then optionally add a true 2-d drag'n'drop UI to allow a user to manipulate this summary table, turning it into a pivot table, very similar to the one found in older versions of Microsoft Excel.

 ##Features